 - A. Traveling Money: $150 US

 - Money for tipping the staff: $100 – $300 US

 *Airlines can charge excess baggage for boardbags, please see Packing for more info.

 Travel Insurance is recommended for your personal safety.
 A decent travel insurance package will provide coverage for the following: trip cancellation and interruption, baggage delay, baggage coverage, travel delay, emergency medical and dental, emergency, medical transport and evacuation, and travel accident insurance.
 Feel free to Contact us for recommendations.

 What documents do I need to take?

-Citizens of the United States need a passport with at least six months of validity left and one other form of identification.
+All visitors need a passport with at least six months of validity left and one other form of identification.

 What should I pack for my trip?